Google and sister company to offer cyber security to election groups

 The growing frequency of politically-motivated online attacks -- from the recent hacking of Twitter accounts by Turkish nationalists to the U.S. Democratic Party's email breach -- has left governments and pro-democracy groups scrambling for ways to thwart hackers and the rising tide of "fake" news.

-Alphabet Inc subsidiaries Jigsaw and Google are offering a free Protect Your Election package to low-budget organisations.
-The service to ward off website attacks has already been offered to news organisations for the past year under what is known as Project Shield.
+Alphabet Inc subsidiaries Jigsaw and Google are offering a free Protect Your Election package to low-budget organizations.
+The service to ward off website attacks has already been offered to news organizations for the past year under what is known as Project Shield.

 Last week Jigsaw, which develops security tools for civic groups, joined up with Google to defend a voter information website that came under cyber attack during the Dutch national election.